CANopenTerm/CANopenTerm/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/d0b16a90be6d4a59beafcabd727b2a2f)](https://www.codacy.com/gh/CANopenTerm/CANopenTerm/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=CANopenTerm/CANopenTerm&amp;utm_campaign=Badge_Grade)
 [![CMake](https://github.com/CANopenTerm/CANopenTerm/actions/workflows/cmake.yml/badge.svg)](https://github.com/mupfdev/CANopenTerm/actions/workflows/cmake.yml)

-A versatile software tool to analyse and configure CANopen devices.

-## About

 You work in an R&D environment and are responsible for the development or testing of CANopen devices?
 Or you are an application engineer and need a practical tool to communicate within a CANopen network?

-Then CANopenTerm is exactly the right thing for you, because it was developed for exactly this purpose.
-CANopenTerm is an interactive terminal that communicates via external CAN hardware on the BUS.
+Then CANopenTerm is exactly the right tool for you, because it was developed for exactly this purpose.
+CANopenTerm is a versatile software tool to analyse and configure CANopen devices.
+It is an interactive terminal that communicates via external CAN hardware on the CAN-Bus.
 In addition to an integrated help for each command, a Lua API is also available, which can be used to automate recurring tasks, such as writing and reading an EDS, generating traffic, etc.